Full Course description

 With the design principles of permaculture we can design our inner tranquillity, create integrated and supportive communities, build or retrofit houses to be more energy efficient, create ethical businesses and livelihoods, as well as rich abundant low maintenance food growing spaces.

 Sociocracy is a whole system governance and decision making method which is based on and encourages equivalence, transparency, and effectiveness in an organisation.
 It encourages collaborative innovation, minimises lengthy governance meetings, and helps everyone participate in shaping the decisions that affect them.

-During the PDC we will put sociocracy into practice on a daily basis.
-The first full day of the course, we establish what every person wants from the course, from which we derive a common vision.
+During the PDC we will train sociocracy by making certain group decisions.
+We establish what every person wants from the course, from which we derive a common vision.
 We then create a mission and aim on how to achieve our vision.
 We then embed a feedback mechanism to check if we are meeting these aims, so we can keep adjusting our collaboration every day.

 Sociocracy ensures everyone’s voice is heard and all our individual and collective needs are met.
-It is simple to use and can easily be used by or together with children.
-One of the largest organisations that use sociocracy is “Childrens parliament” in India with around 10.000 members.
-It is an organisation of orphans.
-Several families uses it as a way of integrating the children in decision making.
+It is simple to use and can easily be used in your family if you want to involve your kids in decision making.

 PDC Course Syllabus

 Once we have established that everyone can safely express themselves, and thus found our inner balance and the balance within our newly forged community, we move into exploring the traditional permaculture syllabus, including environmentally friendly food growing; soil generation; water management; house building; alternate economics and livelihood, etc.

 Once we have explored the theory of permaculture ethics, principles and its approach to challenges, we will move on to in-depth design work and practicals (hands-on work), which solidifies the theory.